LucaCanali/sparkMeasure/docs/Flight_recorder_mode_InfluxDBSink.md

   - This example uses InfluxDB version 1.8 (using InfluxDB version 2 requires some changes in the example)
 ```
 # Alternative 1.
-# Use this if you plan to use the Spark dashboard as in
+# Use this if you plan to use the Spark dashboard v1 as in
 # https://github.com/cerndb/spark-dashboard
 docker run --name influx --network=host -d lucacanali/spark-dashboard:v01

 # Alternative 2.
-# Start InfluxDB, for example using a docker image
+# Start InfluxDB stand-alone, for example using a docker image
 docker run --name influx --network=host -d influxdb:1.8.10
 ```